D. Dominick Lombardi

-D. Dominick Lombardi (Bronx, New York, 1954) is a visual artist, writer and art critic; the U.S. editor of dArt international magazine; as well as a curator.
+D. Dominick Lombardi (born 1954) is a visual artist, writer and art critic; the U.S. editor of dArt international magazine; as well as a curator.
 He was an art critic for The New York Times from 1998 to 2005.

 Biography

 D. Dominick Lombardi was born into the family of an Italian-American carpenter in the Bronx, New York, in 1954.
 He worked in the family carpentry shop as a teenager.

 He was a regular contributor for the Huffington Post from 2012 to 2018, and a curator for the Hampden Gallery at UMASS Amherst, with his most recent effort titled "A Horse Walks Into a Bar" and the Morean Arts Center in St. Petersburg, Florida, titled "I Am...".

-He was a curator and a curatorial advisor for the Lab Gallery (2004-2006), producing over 60 exhibitions in three years with a cycle of 10-day exhibitions.
+He was a curator and a curatorial advisor for the Lab Gallery (2004–2006), producing over 60 exhibitions in three years with a cycle of 10-day exhibitions.

-Lombardi taught life drawing, painting, and beginning drawing as an adjunct art professor at Westchester Community College from 1988-2015.
+Lombardi taught life drawing, painting, and beginning drawing as an adjunct art professor at Westchester Community College from 1988–2015.
 His additional affiliations in the field included: board chair, Castle Gallery, College of New Rochelle, NY, 1996–98, where he initiated the first Westchester Biennial in 1998, a position he left later that year when he began writing for The New York Times; member of the International Association of Art Critics, 2001–2007; and art advisor for Pfizer at Doral Arrowwood Educational Center, Purchase, NY, 1997–1998.

-High+Low, A Forty-Five Year Retrospective of the art of D. Dominick Lombardi, curated by T. Michael Martin, opened at the Clara M. Eagle Gallery in western Kentucky’s Murray State University on August 15, 2019.
-It was slated to travel, but due to the restrictions of Covid 19, the ensuing exhibitions have been postponed.
+High+Low, A Forty-Five Year Retrospective of the art of D. Dominick Lombardi, curated by T. Michael Martin, opened at the Clara M. Eagle Gallery in western Kentucky's Murray State University on August 15, 2019.
+It was slated to travel, but due to the restrictions of COVID-19, the ensuing exhibitions have been postponed.
 In his catalogue essay, curator Martin writes:

-“Lombardi’s masterful mix of high and low culture is as current as the day it was created, showing how little the aesthetics of human behavior have changed.
-In some ways, Lombardi’s distortions are a more truthful look at society than our daily facade of polite policy and political correctness, especially in the way we prompt contention, as Lombardi offers a much-needed change and disruption through his unique sense of humor.
+"Lombardi's masterful mix of high and low culture is as current as the day it was created, showing how little the aesthetics of human behavior have changed.
+In some ways, Lombardi's distortions are a more truthful look at society than our daily facade of polite policy and political correctness, especially in the way we prompt contention, as Lombardi offers a much-needed change and disruption through his unique sense of humor.

 Common throughout the works, Lombardi reveals source, influence, and process that allow the viewer a glimpse into the stages of his creations.
 They are, in essence, an open interpretation, veiled in playfulness, to put forth a more in-depth investigation of some very real concerns.

 His narrative is staged, directed, and then morphed through mostly unconventional combinations, as the resulting compositions encourage us to investigate beyond the surface of each work.
-A suggested glimpse into an apocalyptic breakdown of society, where we are allowed to emerge charged, reconfigured, and prepared to push forward, is a cunning execution where questions flow and commentary is made as the viewer reexamines the world revealed around them.”
+A suggested glimpse into an apocalyptic breakdown of society, where we are allowed to emerge charged, reconfigured, and prepared to push forward, is a cunning execution where questions flow and commentary is made as the viewer reexamines the world revealed around them."